deepeshdm/Phishing-Attack-Domain-Detection/README.md

 For this project we'll need bunch of legitimate and phishing url's,each categorised by (0) and (1).

 We'll use this kaggle dataset : https://www.kaggle.com/siddharthkumar25/malicious-and-benign-urls.

-It contains 450k domain url's out of which 345k are legitimate & 104k are malicious.
-From this dataset 10,000 url's are randomly collected from each class to train ML models.
+It contains 450k domain url's out of which 345k are legitimate and 104k are malicious.
+The Imbalanced dataset is oversampled using the SOMTE technique,which increases the total number of samples to around 600k.

-The collected datasets are uploaded in '[Data](https://github.com/deepeshdm/Phishing-Attack-Domain-Detection/tree/main/Data)' directory of this repository.

 ## Feature Extraction